kubernetes-sigs/cloud-provider-azure/site/content/en/topics/pls-integration.md

 ```
 ## Restrictions

+* PLS does not support basic Load Balancer or IP-based Load Balancer.
+* PLS connectivity is broken with Azure external Standard Load Balancer and floating ip enabled (default).
+Users can either use an internal Load Balancer or disable floating ip on loadbalancing rules (described above).
 * At this moment, PLS connectivity is broken if [AzureCNI V2](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni#dynamic-allocation-of-ips-and-enhanced-subnet-support) is used in cluster.
 Azure networking team is working on supporting the feature.
 * Due to limitation of [kubernetes#95555](https://github.com/kubernetes/kubernetes/issues/95555), when the service's externalTrafficPolicy set to Local, PLS need to use a different subnet from Pod's subnet.
 If the same subnet is required, then the service should use Cluster externalTrafficPolicy.